 - Keep your pet’s usual routine.
 Make their meal before our consultation a little lighter since there are treats involved.

 - Indicate if your pet has any food allergies or restrictions.

 - Have treats that your pet likes available for use during our appointment.
 I will also bring treats, but this allows us an established option.

-- Have your pet’s usual collar and leash available in case we need it during our consultation.
+- Have your pet’s usual collar/harness/halter and leash/lead available in case we need it during our consultation.

-- If your pet is afraid of strangers or reacts badly to people at the door please indicate this ahead of time so we can meet on the best terms to allow your pet to trust me and be able to work well.
+- If your pet is afraid of strangers or reacts badly to people, please indicate this ahead of time so we can meet on the best terms to allow your pet to trust me and be able to work well.